Billardiera cymosa, partly

 Billardiera named after Jacques-Julien de Labillardiere (1755-1834), a 19th century French botanist who visited Western Australia and Tasmania with the D'Entrecasteaux expedition and named many new plant species.
 Cymosa means bearing cymes (an inflorescence in which the first flower is the terminal bud of the main stem and subsequent flowers develop as terminal buds of lateral stems).

 Distribution and status

-Found in the southern part of South Australia, from Eyre Peninsula to the South-east.
+Found in the southern part of South Australia, from Eyre Peninsula to the South-east, growing in n mallee, heath and open woodland.
 Also found in Victoria.
 Native.
 Common in South Australia.
 Common in Victoria.

 NRM regions: Eyre Peninsula, Kangaroo Island, Northern and Yorke, South Australian Murray-Darling Basin, South East

 AVH map: SA distribution map (external link)